Land Use Plan Summary Report

 Aviation Long Range Planning

-Sean Loughran is the Port's interim aviation Long Range Planning Senior Manager.
-Sean has more than 18 years of experience in land use, transportation and park planning, property acquisition and airport management.
+Sean Loughran is the Port's Aviation Long Range Planning Senior Manager.
+Sean has more than 20 years of experience in land use, transportation and park planning, property acquisition and airport management.
 Sean worked for the Port's Aviation Planning and Development department from 1996 to 1999 serving as senior staff on a variety of projects including PDX Light Rail, PDX Ground Access Strategy, Commercial Transportation Providers Facility, Horizon's Operations and Maintenance Center and the Federal Express Air Cargo Facility.

 Prior to returning to the Port in 2007, Sean worked for the Oregon Parks and Recreation Department for five years serving as State Recreation Trails Coordinator and represented the agency on the State Scenic Byways Committee and the Governor's Oregon Solutions Team.
 For two and a half years, Sean worked for the City of Vancouver, Washington as airport manager for Pearson Field Airport.

-He is a native Oregonian who enjoys outdoor activities such as canoeing, hiking, camping, gardening and soccer, and spending time with his family.
+He is a native Oregonian who enjoys outdoor activities such as canoeing, hiking, camping, gardening, soccer, and spending time with his family.

-Christine White is the Port's community affairs director.
-She has 18 years of experience in communication, marketing and citizen involvement, working both at Metro and the Port of Portland and in the legal and publishing fields.
-Chris has worked on a diverse variety of projects for the Port that focus on creating collaboration and community dialogue, including: aviation and marine planning and development outreach, advisory committee management, supervision of education and environmental outreach programs, and internal communications.
+Chris White is the Port's Community Affairs Director.
+She has more than 20 years of experience in communication, marketing and equitable citizen involvement, working both at Metro and the Port of Portland and in the legal and publishing fields.
+Chris has worked on a diverse variety of projects for the Port that focus on collaboration and community dialogue, including: aviation and marine planning and development outreach, advisory committee management, equity strategy and outreach, supervision of education and environmental outreach programs, and internal communications.

 6/19/2019, 12:30 PM - 3:00 PM